rh-mobb/rosa-workshop-content/rosa-content/200-ops/scaling-nodes.md

 Here you learned:

-* Creating new machinepool for your Red Hat OpenShift on AWS cluster
+* Creating new Machine Pool for your ROSA cluster to add additional nodes to the cluster
-* Scaling machinepool up to add more worker to the cluster
+* Scaling your new Machine Pool up to add more nodes to the cluster
-* Scaling machinepool down to remove worker from the cluster
+* Scaling your Machine Pool down to remove worker nodes from the cluster

-Next you will learn:

-* Cluster Autoscaling